sadnamSakib/Lets-Go/README.md

     - Slices :
         - Slices are a flexible version of arrays.
         - Slices are a reference to an underlying array.
         - Slices have a length and a capacity.
+Length indidcates the number of data it has and capacity indicates the number of data it can hold until it is filled.After it is filled the array is copied to another location with a bigger capacity.(Twice the previous capacity)
         - Slices are passed by reference.
         - Slices are zero-indexed.
         - Slices can be created using the make function.